onflow/cadence/docs/language.md

 - **access(account)** means the declaration is only accessible/visible in the scope of the entire account where it is defined.
-This means that other contracts in the account are able to access it, and that it can be accessed by transaction code that is signed by the account where it is stored.
+This means that other contracts in the account are able to access it,

   An element is specified with account access by using the `access(account)` keyword.

 - **access(contract)** means the declaration is only accessible/visible in the scope of the contract that defined it.
-This means that other types and functions that are defined in the contract can access it, but not other contracts in the same account.
+This means that other types and functions that are defined in the same contract can access it, but not other contracts in the same account.

   An element is specified with contract access by using the `access(contract)` keyword.